petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 3. The option Report & Delete

 == Changelog ==
+= Future Releases =
+* Tools to manage the IP Caching database.

 = Version 2.2 =
-* Changed initial settings for email to no email.
+* Changed initial settings for email to Do No Send E-Mail.
+This is better for busy sites.
 * Option for using a honey pot page by Project Honey Pot.
-* Improved IP caching system.
+* Change in IP caching system.
+Added the field lastseen.
+This field will be updated if a return IP was identified as spam earlier.
+The daily cleaning of the IP cache database will use this field to determine if the record will be deleted.
 * Bugfix: Database version was never saved.
 * Bugfix: When HTP connection failed, IP was added as no-spam in cache when cache is active.
 * Bugfix: Uninstall didn't work.